-My letter to the team before all the bullshit went down: teksyndicate.com/stuff/tekletter2016.rtf
+My letter to the team before all the bullshit went down: teksyndicate.com/letter-to-the-team-july-2016/

 You’ll note that the first line was me saying that I was Steve Jobs until further notice.
-This was supposed to be a funny way to say, “I’m in charge here!”
+This was supposed to be an inside joke and a way to say, “I’m in charge here!”
 However, that was also given to the internet so that they could demonize me further.
 I thought the letter was positive and reasonable, but everyone freaked out.

 Below is the post from Wendell… Let’s set the record straight (my words in red).

 Yes, he is sure…

 I would have posted this to the forums.
 I am not sure what has transpired, but Logan has taken the site and forums offline under the teksyndicate.com domain.
 They are still reachable if you know the IP however.

 I had threatened to turn the site off for a while because users were harassing myself, pistol, and anyone on our side… photo-shopping me as Hitler and such.
 However, the website was taken down due to an DNS error when I tried to move it onto a cloudflare account that only I had access to.
 I provided proof of this via my video.
 I chalked it up to serendipity and left it off for a while.

 I’m going to be fully, bluntly honest here.
 I am on my way out of having an ownership stake in teksyndicate and have been for several weeks.
 Am I also on my way out of making content with teksyndicate?
 That remains to be seen, but I would say yes based on how things have gone so far.

 While privacy is important, transparency also keeps us honest.

 First off, an apology.
 Community, I’m sorry.
 What for you may ask?
 Let me provide some background first.